color-company-it/modern-cloud-datalake-v1/documentation/1_UserDocumentation/3_jdbc_etl_job.md

-# 1.2 JDBC Extract Pipeline
+# Extract

-The Data Lake is split up into three major parts, the Extract Pipeline, Transform Pipeline and Load Pipeline.
-Each of which have a vanilla PySpark script for EMR and any other solution.
-There is an equal Glue version of the same script, however it does not make explicit use of the Glue Context.

-## jdbc_extract_job.py
+## AWS Glue

+The Spark script is a Glue Job using PySpark that is used to extract data from a JDBC source and save it to a DynamoDB table using non-parallel methods.
+The script supports full extracts and partial extracts, and can be used to continue with the extract on the next run, or reingest or rerun based on the success of the pipeline.
+The script supports the following JDBC engines: postgres and mysql.

+The script starts by importing necessary modules such as GlueContext, transforms, SparkContext, and DataFrame from the awsglue package and functions and other required modules from the codebase package.

+The script defines a main() function that starts by fetching the tracking table item using the get_tracking_table_item function from the codebase.aws.ddb package.
+Then it calls the determine_extract_plan function from the codebase.etl.extract package to determine the extract plan, passing it necessary parameters like provided_hwm_value, provided_lwm_value, extract_type and the tracking_table.

+The script then updates the tracking table with new or existing data using the update_extract_tracking_table function from the codebase.aws.ddb package.
+If the row_count is -1 it means the pipeline is running OR it failed during the last run.

+It then creates a JDBC url using the get_jdbc_url function from the codebase.etl.extract package, and a SQL where condition using the get_sql_where_condition function from the same package.
+It also converts the database namespaces using the convert_db_namespaces function and gets the pushdown query using the get_pushdown_query function.

+The script then creates the JDBC parameters, that includes url, properties, table, and assigns it to _jdbc_params.
+The properties includes the user, password, driver, encrypt, trustServerCertificate, and applicationIntent.

+The script then creates the source schema using the create_db_table_schema function from the codebase.etl.extract package and assigns it to source_schema.

+The script then creates a Glue DynamicFrame using the glueContext.create_dynamic_frame.from_options method and passing it the JDBC parameters and the source schema.

+The script then performs a repartition operation on the DynamicFrame using the repartition_dataframe parameter passed to it, and uses the num_partitions parameter to determine the number of partitions to be used.

+### Glue Job in Detail:

 The `main()` function in this Spark JDBC extract code is responsible for extracting data from a JDBC source and saving it to a DynamoDB table.
 The extract can be either a full extract or a partial extract, and can be resumed on the next run or rerun based on the success of the pipeline.

 The function first retrieves the tracking table item from DynamoDB, and then determines the extract plan based on the provided extract type, high and low watermark values, and the tracking table.
 The tracking table is then updated with